awesomeahi95/Hotel_Review_NLP/README.md

   <img src="https://github.com/awesomeahi95/Hotel_Review_NLP/blob/master/Images/nn_conf_matrix.png" width=600>
 </p>

 The error is more contained within adjacent scores with the neural network model.
 Almost zero confusion between extreme scores 1 and 5, and minimal confusion with scores 2 and 4.
 Although a score of 3 can be harder to predict, there is definitely an improvement from the Stacking model.
-97% of the time the model predicts at least the adjacent score to the actual score.
+Around 97% of the time the model predicts at least the adjacent score to the actual score.

 #### Deployment and Application